mccanne/sharkfest/README.md

 Your extra effort comes from having to handle policy and mechanism _at the same time_.

-## A Concrete Example: JSON + Elastic
+## The Search Silo: JSON + Elastic

-JSON backstory
-Brilliant move at "make it easy"
-    * Douglas Crockford story of JSON
+Douglas Crockford: JSON
+    * Just send a javascript data structure to a javascript entity
-    * SO MUCH EASIER than XML, Soap, RPC
+    * _So much easier_ than XML, SOAP, RPC
+    * And node.js arrived on the backend and we had _full stack_

+Shay Banon: Elastic
+    * Wrap Lucene in a REST API
+    * Post JSON docs to API
+    * Submit JSON search queries to API

+_It's hard to make things easy._  They did it.

+Brilliant, easy, simple.

+## The Search Silo: JSON + Elastic

 zeek TSV -> but world doesn't understand this nice structure